How to do a virtual race: FitOne 2020 event guide

-BOISE, Idaho — Editor's note: The above video discusses the FitOne event and how to register for the event.
+BOISE, Idaho — Editor's note: The above video discusses the FitOne event and how to register for it.

-The annual St. Luke's FitOne event will now be held as a virtual event.
-Organizers of the race made the decision to do a community-wide virtual race in May due to the COVID-19 outbreak in Idaho.
+The annual St. Luke's FitOne celebration will now be held as a virtual event.
+Organizers made the decision to do a community-wide virtual race in May due to the COVID-19 outbreak in Idaho.

 The FitOne 5k, 10k and half marathon were originally scheduled to take place on Saturday, Sept 26.
 Because of the pandemic, the event will now consist of a series of online challenges spread throughout the city, rather than the typical three-day event.

-St. Luke's FitOne registration kick off will now be held from July 8 to 9, and the registration fee will be $20 for all runners.
+The FitOne registration kick-off will now be held from July 8 to 9, and the registration fee will be $20 for all runners.
 Children 12 and under will be free with a paid adult.

 The race itself will take place from Sept.
 18-26.